 Dinner: 2 slices of toast, 1 glass of orange juice

 Breakfast: A slice of toast and 2 glasses of non-fatty milk

-  Lunch: 100g cook rice, 140g salad, a glass of orange juice, a tablespoon of lemon
+Lunch: 100 grams cooked rice, 140g salad, a glass of orange juice, a tablespoon of lemon

 Breakfast: Freshly Prepared a cup of apple juice and a small toast

 Lunch: 2 boiled potatoes, 4 carrots, 100g of nonfatty meat

 Breakfast: 2 apples and a glass of freshly made apple juice

 Lunch: 100g of non-fatty meat, 150g of fish, and 2 carrots